Wojciech-Rozanski-CDT/rozanskilab/runbooks/policy_compliance_tracker.md

 This document will be used to track the compliance of policy assignments across the Client's subscriptions.
 The table should be copied over on a monthly basis, with new policy assignments being added at the bottom, and a delta from the existing assignments is calculated.

-A list of all JIRA tickets raised to handle the non-compliant resources should be kept for reference.
+A list of all JIRA tickets raised to handle the non-compliant resources should be kept for reference and updated each time a ticket is raised.

 ## Compliance table